leflamm/doll/README.md

 ## usage

-Load list of puppet agents manageid by puppet master.
+Load list of puppet agents managed by puppet master.
 I'll call them dolls from now on.
 ```bash
 $ doll load
 ```